 We’ve crafted a range of products with the absolute best ingredients, sourced responsibly and formulated with care.
 And we’re using the profits to help ensure that everyone has access to a shower every day.

 We were built as a social enterprise, to be a brand that is sustainable and able to continue to give back over time.
-In our first year, we’re committing 100% of our profits to mobile shower initiatives that help people currently experiencing homelessness.
+We commit 30% of our profits to mobile shower initiatives that help people currently experiencing homelessness.

 Meaning when you use The Right To Shower, you’re helping to give all the dignity, hope, strength and joy that can come from a single shower.
 So you can do good, while feeling good.

 We’ve teamed up with Lava Mae to help us achieve this ambition.
 Lava Mae brings critical services to the streets – delivered with an unexpected level of care we call Radical Hospitality – to rekindle dignity and hope for people experiencing homelessness through their Mobile Hygiene Service, Pop-Up Care Villages and buildIt toolkits.
 The core tenets of their business are Humanity, Innovation and Collaboration.